- Application deadline is June 4, 2018.

 Holding a current First Aid certificate is a membership requirement.
 However, you DO NOT need one to join.
 First Aid training will be provided upon commencement as a member in training.

-If you have read the FAQ and still think that you are a good fit for the team, please submit an application.
+If you have read the FAQs and still think that you are a good fit for the team, please submit an application.
 Only those applicants who are short listed for an interview will be contacted.

 - Application Form